 When you arrive for your first visit, you will be welcomed by a CAPS staff member.
-Then you will meet with a counselor for 30 minutes to discuss the reason(s) for your visit.
+Then you will meet with a counselor for up to 30 minutes to discuss the reason(s) for your visit.
 You will have the opportunity to talk about your concerns, in your own words.
-Your counselor will have some questions to help clarify your situation; and by the end of the initial consultation, the two of you will decide what type of counseling (individual or group) is most appropriate for you.
+Your counselor will have some questions to help clarify your situation; and by the end of the initial consultation, the two of you will decide on next steps in your Personalized Well-Being Plan.

 Services are available at no additional charge to any student enrolled at Longwood University.

-You can make an appointment either in person (in the upper level of the Health & Fitness Center) by phone (434-395-2409) or by email (longwoodCAPS@longwood.edu).
+You can make an appointment either in person (in the upper level of Pierson Hall) by phone (434-395-2409) or by email (longwoodCAPS@longwood.edu).
 Typically you will be able to meet with a counselor within a week or two, and if for any reason you are unable to keep an appointment, please call CAPS to let us know.
 We appreciate your giving us as much advance notice as possible for any cancellation or rescheduling of appointments.

 Counseling is confidential, and CAPS staff places the highest level of importance on protecting your private information.
 We do not share information about a student without the student's written permission, except when required by law, such as in the case of suspected child or dependent abuse, imminent danger to self or others, or a court order.

 All counseling records are confidential and are not part of your Longwood academic record.